-Wadham admits students for the Master of Public Policy and DPhil in Public Policy, recently launched by the University's Blavatnik School of Government, and the Diplomatic Studies courses run by the University's Foreign Service Programme.
+Wadham admits students for the Master of Public Policy and DPhil in Public Policy run by the Blavatnik School of Government, and the Diplomatic Studies courses run by the Department for Continuing Education.

 The Master of Public Policy (MPP) is a one year graduate degree for people committed to improving the world through public service, whether in government, non-governmental organisations or the private sector.
 It is multi-disciplinary, reflecting the need for public leaders who can reach across specialist fields to find innovative solutions to difficult policy challenges.
 It is practical, responding directly to the demand for policy experts with skills as negotiators, financial managers and communicators.
 It is global, in that Blavatnik students learn how policy is made, implemented and evaluated in governments around the world, and at local, regional and global levels.
 Full details of the programme, and how to apply to it, can be found here:

 Since the launch of the Master of Public Policy programme in 2013, Wadham has joined forces with the Blavatnik School of Government to offer one fully-funded place on the course per year.
 The first recipient of such a scholarship was Charles Dollie.

 Wadham also accepts applications for the DPhil in Public Policy run through the Blavatnik School of Government, a full-time, three-year research degree.